demetrisperdikos/PlayHobokenApp/README.md

 PlayHoboken Social Media Application README

 About the App

-PlayHoboken is an innovative social networking platform designed for enthusiasts of hobbies and games.
+The PlayHoboken app is an innovative social networking platform designed for enthusiasts of hobbies and games.
 This app, available on iOS, Android, and as a Progressive Web App (PWA), connects individuals by facilitating the management of friends and coordination of peer-to-peer activities.
 It aims to elevate user engagement and retention through a community-oriented approach.

 Features
 User Registration & Profiles: Sign up and customize your profile to reflect your interests and hobbies.